GIPdA/ArduinoQbs/README.md

 Compilation and upload should work on all Arduino-supported platforms, but only macOS has been tested yet (defaults paths to Arduino resources on other platforms than macOS are still to be validated).

-**Upload may not work under Windows due to the current use of scripts, this is on the todo list.**
+**Upload will not work under Windows due to the current use of scripts, this is on the todo list.**

 ## Requirements